 Reef 2050 Long Term Sustainability Plan

-The Reef 2050 Long Term Sustainability Plan is identified as the overarching framework for protecting and managing the Great Barrier Reef from 2015 to 2050
+The Reef 2050 Long Term Sustainability Plan (the Reef 2050 Plan) is identified as the overarching framework for protecting and managing the Great Barrier Reef from 2015 to 2050.

 At the core of the Reef 2050 Plan is an outcomes framework that is intended to drive progress towards an overarching vision “to ensure the Great Barrier Reef continues to improve on its Outstanding Universal Value every decade between now and 2050 to be a natural wonder for each successive generation to come”.

 The Reef 2050 Plan was submitted to the UNESCO World Heritage Centre in March 2015, for consideration at the 39th session of the World Heritage Committee (WHC) June 2015.
 It is a key component of the Commonwealth Government’s response to the recommendations of the WHC.

 World Heritage Committee decisions

 In June 2014, the WHC considered the possible inscription of the GBR on the ‘List of World Heritage in Danger’ given the scale of major challenges facing the GBR as outlined in the Outlook Report (2014).
 The WHC emphasised the need for a significant response to be put in place by Australia (also referred to as the State Party).
 In response, the Queensland and Commonwealth Governments developed the Reef 2050 Plan.